Author: Steve McEachern

 Pink is a soft, less intense version of red and imposes a sense of unconditional love, soothing rather than stimulating, making it a perfect colour for conveying nurturing and sensitivity; however, among business marketing, pink displays a lack of seriousness, can be draining, and presents a lack of power and immaturity.
 Pink is common in popular use to market products towards women and young girls.

 Gold has interpretations varying with culture.
 Globally, gold consistently portrays charm, confidence, luxury, friendliness, and an abundant prosperity with a natural attractiveness.
 Too much gold, lacking balance with a complimentary colour, however, can seem egotistical and overly proud.

 The Colour Psychology of Brown

 Brown displays structure, security, and protection.
 Brown offers a sense of safe support, reservedness, and yet is also a very serious colour that you can use when black might be too intense.
 A pitfall to the use of brown is that it can feel scheduled and boring.

 The Colour Psychology of Black

 Black portrays a sophistication, seriousness, control, and independence when used in marketing.
 Black, being an absence of colour stays hidden, in control, and separate from others.
 Black is ideal for high contrast and easy legibility.

-White is a colour presents as completeness, innocent, clean, and peaceful.
+White presents as completeness, innocent, clean, and peaceful.
 White can represent new beginnings, and gives refreshment.
 White includes a balance of all colours, thus conveys many meanings, with equality; and can be used to compliment any other colour with an expressed simplicity.